 Balmoral Castle has been a home of the British Royal Family since Prince Albert purchased it for Queen Victoria.
 The castle is located near the village of Crathie in Royal Deeside, Aberdeenshire, in Scotland.
-Classified as a category A listed building, it is an extraordinary example of Scottish Baronial architecture.
-Today, the Balmoral Estate covers 50,000 acres and might be best known as the place where Queen Elizabeth II spent her final days.
+It is an extraordinary example of Scottish Baronial architecture.
+Today, the Balmoral estate covers 50,000 acres and might be best known as the place where Queen Elizabeth II spent her final days.

 Queen Victoria and Prince Albert visited Scotland for the first time in 1842, staying at Edinburgh and at Taymouth Castle.
 They returned to visit Blair Castle 1844; then, in 1847, during a particularly wet and rainy trip to the western Highlands, the queen’s physician recommended that they stay in Deeside because it had a healthier climate.

 The death of the leaseholder of Balmoral, Sir Robert Gordon, 5th son of the 3rd Earl of Aberdeen, led Prince Albert to quickly negotiate taking on the remaining period of the lease, retaining the staff and furniture.
 When the royal couple arrived at Balmoral in September 1848, they fell in love with the surroundings.
 According to the Queen’s diary, the landscape reminded the Prince of his homeland of Thuringia in Germany.
 The Prince consort soon arranged to purchase the Balmoral estate, along with the lands of a neighboring estate named Birkall.

 A number of buildings were added to accommodate the household, including an iron building which served as a temporary ballroom and dining room.
 New offices and cottages were built, and many improvements to the gardens and the estate buildings were made, but it was soon decided that the castle was just too small for the growing family.
 In 1852, they hired the architect William Smith of Aberdeen to design the new castle.